rsksmart/rif-marketplace-dev/README.md

 RIF Notifier is a service that listens to events on the blockchain and notifies its users of the blockchain events using one of the supported notification methods (API/SMS/EMAIL)

+RIF Notifier is automatically started via the main setup.
+If you want to run it in the terminal, execute `npm run notifier` or with pm2 `npm run notifer:start:pm2`.
+Other basic commands are available under `npm run notifer:*`.
+For the detailed setup, please refer to the repository.

 Download and setup the rif-notifier service

 ```